shirtsgroup/foldamers/README.md

 This package has the following external dependencies:

 simtk.unit

 simtk.openmm

-For full documentation please see 'User_Guide.pdf'.
+For full documentation please see 'manual.pdf'.